RichCap/Exclusive_RG-A_Momentum_Corrections/README.md

 Momentum Corrections developed using exclusive pion reactions.

-Main Correction Code Location: Data_Files/File_Creation_Final_Momentum_Corrections_Github.py Main Notebook Used to Evaluate Files created with the above python code: Momentum_Corrections_Github_Main.ipynb
+Main Correction Code Location: Data_Files/File_Creation_Final_Momentum_Corrections_Github.py

+Main Notebook Used to Evaluate Files created with the above python code: Momentum_Corrections_Github_Main.ipynb

 # Plans:
 1) Work on Pass2 Corrections for the Spring 2019 Data
+    * Also comparing with Pass1 Spring 2019 Data
+    * Planning to test data which includes the central detector events
 2) Start Pass2 Corrections for the Fall 2018 Data once available

 ## Update Notes: